FlowFuse/website/src/handbook/development/ab-testing.md

 - Clicks of a certain button, e.g. a primary or secondary CTA
 - $pageview events of a certain URL
-- Number of Instances spun up on FlowForge
+- Number of Instances spun up on FlowFuse

 ## How we run A/B Tests